pavedroad-io/pavedroad/CODE_OF_CONDUCT.md

 # Community Code of Conduct

-The kevlar-repo project from PavedRoad.io follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
+The kevlar-repo project from PavedRoad follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 ### Do Not Edit
 This file is generated so do not edit it directly.
 Template files for this documentation may be edited.